archimatetool/archi-modelrepository-plugin/README.md

-# Archi Model Git Repository Plug-in
+# Archi Model Repository Plug-in

 Archi® is a free, open source, cross-platform tool and editor to create ArchiMate models.